-- Headteacher certificates; - Attendance Cups for the class with the best attendance. - 8.
 Teachers may use their own class-based reward and incentive schemes.
 These will be reward schemes that:

-Celebrate and reward positive behaviour; Offer
+- Celebrate and reward positive behaviour;

-equality of opportunity to succeed;
+- Offer opportunity for all to succeed;

-Provide reward incentives to include stickers, and other suitable small rewards (ten minutes golden time etc.); Complement the school wide systems for reward and consequences.
+- Provide reward incentives to include stickers, and other suitable small rewards.

-9. Consequences
+8. Consequences

 Rewards are central to the encouragement of good behaviour but we recognise that there is a need for consequences to demonstrate disapproval of unacceptable behaviour and to protect the secure ethos valued within the school.
 When consequences are necessary, we aim to implement them in an age-appropriate way.
+We speak to parents, where appropriate, about our concerns, and work together to support the child.